IDAES/idaes-pse/docs/models/heat_exchanger.rst

 The heat transfer coefficient is a variable with no associated constraints by default.

+See :class:`HeatExchanger` and :class:`HeatExchangerData` for full class details.

-.. autoclass:: HeatExchanger
+.. .. autoclass:: HeatExchanger
-   :members:
+..   :members:
+..

-.. autoclass:: HeatExchangerData
+.. .. autoclass:: HeatExchangerData
-  :members:
+..   :members:

 Rules
 -----